dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/arduino-tracker/Arduino-Tracker.md

 <a name="custom-structured-events" />
 ### 3.2 Tracking custom structured events

-Custom structured events are the only form of tracking currently supported by the Snowplow Arduino tracker.
-Whenever you want to record an event or sensor reading from your IP-connected Arduino, use `trackStructEvent` to send this data to Snowplow.
+Custom structured events are the only form of tracking currently supported by the DreamFactory Arduino tracker.
+Whenever you want to record an event or sensor reading from your IP-connected Arduino, use `trackStructEvent` to send this data to DreamFactory.

 Some examples of tracking custom structured events from your Arduino board(s) might include:

 * Monitoring the environment (temperature, humidity, light levels etc) in your warehouse/factory/workplace/shop/museum
-* Tracking the movement of products around your shop/warehouse/factory using Arduino, [RFID readers] [arduino-rfid] and Snowplow
+* Tracking the movement of products around your shop/warehouse/factory using Arduino, [RFID readers] [arduino-rfid] and DreamFactory
-* Sending vehicle fleet information (locations, speeds, fuel levels etc) back to Snowplow using Arduino's [3G and GPS] [3g-gps] shields
+* Sending vehicle fleet information (locations, speeds, fuel levels etc) back to DreamFactory using Arduino's [3G and GPS] [3g-gps] shields

 <a name="trackStructEvent" />
 #### 3.2.1 `trackStructEvent` overview